Hamlabs/ArcticTracker-ESP32/README.md

 used a Teensy 3 MCU module and a ESP-8266 module (with NodeMCU).

 See http://www.hamlabs.no for some blogging about this project.
-A working prototype was built and demonstrated (except we didn't get the PA to work properly).
-The design with ESP-8266 had some limitations and complicating factors, and as the ESP-32 arrived on the scene it became clear that this would be a better platform.
+A working prototype was built and demonstrated.

 ## Firmware implementation